-In 1964, Imi retired from the Israeli military, and began adapting and modifying Krav-Maga to civilian needs.
-The method was formulated to suit everyone – men and women, boy or girl, who might need it to save their life or survive an attack while sustaining minimal harm, whatever the background of the attack – criminal, nationalistic, or other.
-To disseminate his method, Imi established two training centers, one in Tel Aviv and the other in Natanya.
+In 1964, Imi Lichtenfeld retired from the Israeli military, thereafter adapting and modifying Krav Maga to suit civilian needs.
+The method was formulated to suit everyone – man, woman and child who might need it to save their life or survive an attack while sustaining minimal harm, regardless of the cause of the attack.
+To disseminate his method, Imi Lichtenfeld established two training centres at Tel Aviv and Natanya.
 He trained teams of krav maga instructors, who were accredited by him and the Israeli Ministry of Education.
 He also created the Israeli Krav Maga Association in 1978.